louischatriot/nedb/README.md

 * `$in`: member of. `value` must be an array of values
 * `$ne`, `$nin`: not equal, not a member of
 * `$exists`: checks whether the document posses the property `field`. `value` should be true or false
+* `$regex`: checks whether a string is matched by the regular expression.
+Contrary to MongoDB, the use of `$options` with `$regex` is not supported, because it doesn't give you more power than regex flags.
+Basic queries are more readable so only use the `$regex` when you need to use another operator with it (see example below)

 ```javascript
 // $lt, $lte, $gt and $gte work on numbers and strings